Jordanairwave/advent/README.md

 - Randomise if when the user clicks if it is going to be a prize or just a fun door.
 - Limit the number of prizes
 - Captura peoples data before playing.

+## About this repo
+- Codekit is used to compile the SASS and minifiy the JS and CSS output.